OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/provisioning-k8s-cluster.rst

 :date: 2020-10-21

-Tungsten Fabric supports the following ways of provisioning Kubernetes clusters:
+OpenSDN supports the following ways of provisioning Kubernetes clusters:

 Provisioning of a Standalone Kubernetes Cluster